kcranston/rr-intro/README.md

 ### Intro

 - Welcome + go over schedule

     * Group discussion: 6 months from now can you or someone else go back to your project and understand what was going on?
 What types of methods do you use to document a project?
+    * List the two most important tools that you use to document your research
     * Take notes on the board as to tools people use.

 - Pick a case study or two from https://github.com/Reproducible-Science-Curriculum/Reproducible-Science-Hackathon-Dec-08-2014/wiki/Irreproducible-Examples